jlsuh/ssl/README.md

 # Syntax and Semantics of Languages
 ---
 This repository aims to record assignments of the subject Syntax and Semantics of Languages.
-The subject is part of the 2° year of the information systems engineering degree, UTN FRBA.
+The subject is part of the 2° year of the Information Systems Engineering degree, UTN FRBA.

 Table of Contents
 =================